-5 U.S.C. § 2302(b)(9) makes it a prohibited personnel practice for an agency to take a personnel action against an employee in retaliation for exercising certain appeal or grievance rights, for assisting another individual in exercising such rights, for cooperating with an IG, or the OSC, or for refusing to violate a law.
+5 U.S.C. § 2302(b)(9) makes it a prohibited personnel practice for an agency to take a personnel action against an employee in retaliation for exercising certain appeal or grievance rights, for assisting another individual in exercising such rights, for cooperating with an IG or OSC the Special Counsel, or for refusing to violate a law.
 To establish a prima facie violation of section 2302(b)(9), the proponent must show the following by preponderant evidence:

 - 1. The employee (or someone identified with the employee) engaged in a protected activity; - 2.
-The employee was subject to the taking, failing to take, or threatening to take a personnel action; - 3.
+The employee was subject to the taking, failure to take, or threat of a personnel action; - 3.
 The official(s) responsible for the personnel action had knowledge of the employee's protected activity; and - 4.
 There is a causal connection (i.e., nexus) between the employee's protected activity and the personnel action.